gtluu/ook0_ccs_converter/README.md

 # Convert 1/K0 Values to CCS Values

 Script that uses Bruker's TDF-SDK 2.8.7.1 API to convert 1/K0 values to CCS values given an m/z value and ion charge are provided.
+Note that this is only compatible with Windows or Linux. mac OS is unsupported by TDF-SDK.

 ## Usage